Thomas-stac/Titanic-data-analysis/README.md

 ## 🏆 Achievements

-- **Data Cleaning and Preprocessing**: Addressed missing values through various imputation techniques (mean, median, and mode), and removed non-essential columns to streamline the dataset.
+- **Data cleaning and preprocessing**: Addressed missing values through various imputation techniques (mean, median, and mode), and removed non-essential columns to streamline the dataset.
-- **Exploratory Data Analysis (EDA)**: Uncovered key insights, such as the significantly higher survival rate of women compared to men.
+- **Exploratory data analysis (EDA)**: Uncovered key insights, such as the significantly higher survival rate of women compared to men.
-- **Feature Engineering**: Applied one-hot encoding to categorical variables (e.g., gender and embarkation port) to prepare the data for classification.
+- **Feature engineering**: Applied one-hot encoding to categorical variables (e.g., gender and embarkation port) to prepare the data for classification.
-- **Model Training and Optimization**: Built and fine-tuned a **Decision Tree Classifier**, achieving:
+- **Model training and optimization**: Built and fine-tuned a **Decision Tree Classifier**, achieving:
   - Training accuracy: 99%
   - Testing accuracy: 82%
 - **Visualization**: Created intuitive graphs and charts to communicate insights, including survival distributions and model decision paths.